 Alive Aquarium is the perfect way to escape the Daegu summer heat.
 The aquarium hosts over 200 types of marine life and animals.
 It also is home to Korea’s first 2,000 ton tank split into four different zones based on different themes.

 Take some time to explore E-World, Daegu’s own amusement park filled with rides for all ages and all risk-takers.
-The amusement park is split between four different parks: Fantasy World, Magic World, Adventure World, and Dynamic World, each holding different rides and attractions.
+Four different parks hold different rides and attractions: Fantasy World, Magic World, Adventure World, and Dynamic World.

 Duryu Park (두류공원) is a popular relaxation spot and is home to the Daegu tower, the tallest observation tower in Korea.
-The park also holds the Dalgubeol Lantern Festival (달구벌 등불 축제), held during Buddha’s birthday celebrations where thousands of beautiful lanterns are set afloat above the park.
+The park also holds the Dalgubeol Lantern Festival (달구벌 등불 축제), held during Buddha’s birthday celebrations where thousands of beautiful lanterns float above the park.
 The park also has the Colorful Daegu sign, perfect for your social media posts.

 Daegu isn’t a stranger to Korea’s ever-growing cafe culture.
 The city has an entire street dedicated to it where you can explore all kinds of local coffee shops and take some time to energize yourself for the beautiful sights of the city.

-Offering you the history of traditional life mixed in with a lively modern twist, Daegu is definitely a place to check out and it’s only 4 hours away from Seoul making it a must on your list of to-dos in Korea.
+Offering you the history of traditional life mixed in with a lively modern twist, Daegu is definitely a place to check out.
+It’s only 4 hours away from Seoul, making it a must on your list of to-dos in Korea.